 What Is Conscious Capitalism?

 Indeed, many business leaders, executives and entrepreneurs are practicing conscious capitalism in an effort to change how business is conducted.
-Conscious Capitalism, Inc. is a nonprofit organization founded by the co-founder and co-CEO of Whole Foods, John Mackey, and marketing professor Raj Sisodia.1 Mackey and Sisodia wrote a book about what it means to find an intersection of capitalism and business that reflects humanity, the environment, current events and positive social impact.
-The Conscious Capitalism organization now promotes the work of Mackey, Sisodia and many other thoughtful business leaders.
-But the organization is not the end of the movement.
+Conscious Capitalism, Inc. is a nonprofit organization founded by the co-founder and co-CEO of Whole Foods, John Mackey and marketing professor, Raj Sisodia.1 Mackey and Sisodia wrote a book about what it means to find an intersection of capitalism and business that reflects humanity, the environment, current events and positive social impact.2 Conscious Capitalism, Inc. now promotes the work of Mackey, Sisodia and many other thought leaders.

 How Is Conscious Capitalism Unique?